 When a program launches, we will pre-populate some recommended campaigns into your program.

 Post-launch, we sometimes populate new campaigns directly to your active or drafted campaigns if we believe that the campaigns will be of huge benefit to your program.

 You can edit the pre-populated campaigns to customize the sender, though the subject and body may have more limited editing options than campaigns created from templates.

 If you're not ready for a campaign to go to users, you can pause or move the campaign to draft.
 If you are certain you will not use the campaign, you can archive the campaign - but remember that archive does not allow for reactivation at a later date.
 We recommend reviewing the benefits of all SocialChorus-created content with your Engagement Manager before archiving a campaign, as we carefully craft these campaigns to drive engagement and improve user experience.

-While creating or editing a post on the Planner page you can schedule a Smart Campaign in order to announce, promote, or require users to engage with a specific post.
+While creating or editing a post on the Planner page you can schedule a Smart Campaign in order to drive users to engage with a specific post.
 Depending on how you configure the campaign, the Smart Campaign may include both push notifications and emails.

 Once the post is published and the Smart Campaign is initiated, the Smart Campaign can then be monitored on the Campaigns page.
 The title of the Campaign will include the campaign type.

-For example, in the following screenshot, an Announce Smart Campaign was initiated when "Creating a Post in Planner just got easier" was published:
+For example, in the following screenshot, an Announce Smart Campaign was initiated when "10 Minute Master Class - Initiatives" was published: